CartoDB/carto-vl/docs/guidesdraft/01-getting-started.md

 This will add the `carto` and the `mapboxgl` objects to the global namespace.

-Not every Mapbox GL version is compatible with CARTO VL.
+> Note: Not every Mapbox GL version is compatible with CARTO VL.
 We highly recommend the following combination.
+If you are importing CARTO VL from npm, you have to use our Mapbox GL fork.
+Read more about how to do this in [the advanced guide]((https://carto.com/developers/carto-vl/guides/advanced))

 Create a `div` where the map is going to be drawn.